-Rutgers faculty are committed to helping create a safe learning environment for all students and for the university as a whole.
+A. Rutgers faculty are committed to helping create a safe learning environment for all students and for the university as a whole.
 If you have experienced any form of gender or sex-based discrimination or harassment, including sexual assault, sexual harassment, relationship violence, or stalking, know that help and support are available.
 Rutgers has staff members trained to support survivors in navigating campus life, accessing health and counseling services, providing academic and housing accommodations, and more.
 The University strongly encourages all students to report any such incidents to the University.
 Please be aware that all Rutgers employees (other than those designated as confidential resources such as advocates, counselors, clergy and healthcare providers as listed in Appendix A to Policy 10.3.12) are required to report information about such discrimination and harassment to the University.
 This means that if you tell a faculty member about a situation of sexual harassment or sexual violence, relationship violence, stalking or other related misconduct, the faculty member must share that information with the University’s Title IX Coordinator.
 If you wish to speak to a confidential employee who does not have this reporting responsibility, you can find a list of resources in Appendix A to University Policy 10.3.12.
-For more information about your options at Rutgers, please visit endsexualviolence.rutgers.edu
+For more information about your options at Rutgers, please visit endsexualviolence.rutgers.edu.

-If a student discloses an incident of sexual violence or relationship violence:
+A. If a student discloses an incident of sexual violence or relationship violence:

-- Encourage them to contact a Confidential Crisis Response Advocate at 848-932-1181 (available 24/7)
+- Offer to connect them to a confidential VPVA Advocate at 848-932-1181 (available 24/7).

 - Share information about counseling and medical resources.

 - Ask for help.
 You do not have to handle this alone.
-Student Affairs Compliance & Title IX and Violence Prevention and Victim Assistance (VPVA) are here to help.
+The Title IX office and Violence Prevention and Victim Assistance (VPVA) are here to help you too.

-If you are unsure if you need to report an incident, please contact the Office of Student Affairs Compliance & Title IX.
+A. If you are unsure if you need to report an incident, please contact the Title IX office.
 You will be able to talk through the general content of what was shared and how you became aware of the content.
-The Office will help you determine if you are required to report it.
-You can call the Office of Student Affairs Compliance & Title IX at 848-932-8200.
+The Title IX office will help you determine if you are required to report it.
+To find the appropriate Title IX office to make a report to, click here.